A distribution-guided Mapper algorithm: The bottleneck bootstrap algorithm

 The confidence sets for extended persistence diagrams allow us to separate topological signals from noises.
 One effective method to compute confidence sets is the bottleneck bootstrap algorithm \cite{fasyConfidenceSetsPersistence2014}.
 The bottleneck distance is often used as a metric to compute the distance between persistence diagrams.
 For an extended persistence diagram, points that have a short lifetime are usually considered as a noise and a long lifetime could be a signal.

-Let the dataset with filtered values be a set of pairs $(X_1, Y_1),...,(X_n, Y_n)$.
+Paired the original data points and the filtered values as $(X_1, Y_1),...,(X_n, Y_n)$.
 The Mapper graph is represented by $M$ and the bootstrap samples are denoted as $(X^*_1, Y^*_1),...,(X^*_n, Y^*_n)$.
-The Mapper graph computed from these bootstrap samples is denoted by $M^*$.
-Given a confidence level $\epsilon$, this algorithm outputs a distance $d_{\epsilon}$ which can be utilized to differentiate between noise and signal in the extended persistence diagram.
+The Mapper graph generated from these bootstrap samples is denoted by $M^*$.
+Given a confidence level $\epsilon$, this algorithm outputs a distance $d_{\epsilon}$, which can be utilized to differentiate between noise and signal in the extended persistence diagram.
+Algorithm \ref{confidence_sets} gives the details of the bottleneck bootstrap algorithm.